Yellow line (road marking): Others

 In the Philippines, double yellow lines (usually on either side of white segmented lines) indicate it is strictly forbidden for vehicles on either side of the lanes to overtake or counter-flow.
 These markings are commonly seen on blind curves and in bridges.

 In India, double yellow line, in contrast with a double white line, indicates a no-passing restriction.
 Double white is just a no-passing suggestion.

 In Norway, a double yellow line means that passing is forbidden in both directions.

 Verge lines

 Double yellow verge lines as a parking restriction were first introduced in the UK by section 51 of the Road Traffic Act 1960 (repealed in 1972 and replaced by later legislation).

-Countries that were once part of th British Empire are likely to retain a modified version of the British laws including the basic principles regarding road safety.
+Countries that were once part of the British Empire are likely to retain a modified version of the British laws including the basic principles regarding road safety.
 The countries that use double yellow lines include: